 For the Chocolate Mousse

-- Whisk in the bloomed gelatin and stir until completely dissolved.
-Pour mixture over the chocolate chips and whisk until melted and combined.
-Allow mixture to cool, stirring occasionally.
+- Whisk until melted and combined.
+Allow the mixture to cool, stirring occasionally.

 - Stir about ¼ cup of the whipped cream into the melted chocolate.
 Gently fold in the remaining whipped cream until fully incorporated.